mattnickerson993/orm/README.md

 #### Fields available

-The following fields are available and map accordingly to postgres fields (and id field is created as the primary key by default in this version)
+The following fields are available and map accordingly to postgres fields (an id field is created as the primary key by default in this version)

 - Integerfield = integer
 - FloatField = double precision